leonwetzel/TAGtical-Insertion/README.md

 # Computational Semantics
 Contains all code and documentation of the final project of the course Computational Semantics, taught at the University of Groningen.

+The goal of this application is to tag sentences using semantic tags.

 ## Getting started